-Students, upon making an allegation of sexual misconduct, dating violence, domestic violence, stalking or other gendered harassment, have the right to request an institutional No Contact Directive from the Office of the Dean of Students.
-A No Contact Directive provides a mechanism to minimize potential interaction between the accused and the accuser in residence halls and in other campus facilities such as classrooms, thus allowing the accuser to continue to live on campus and participate in campus activities in a safe manner, without fear of harassment.
+Students, upon making an allegation of sexual misconduct, dating violence, domestic violence, stalking or other gendered harassment, have the right to request a mutual no contact directive from the Office of Student Conduct and Community Standards.
+A no contact directive provides a mechanism to minimize potential interaction between the respondent and the complainant in residence halls and in other campus facilities such as classrooms, thus allowing the complainant to continue to live on campus and participate in campus activities in a safe manner, without fear of harassment.

-The Office of the Dean of Students may also engage in emergency interim actions as appropriate, such as changing the accused student's class schedule, prohibiting the accused student's presence at classes attended by the complainant, or moving the accused student to a different residence hall room.
-In situations where the Director of Student Conduct and Community Standards or other appropriate authority believes it is "immediately necessary to secure the health or safety of any persons," the Director may temporarily suspend a person from the university or take other interim action on an emergency basis.
+The Office of Student Conduct and Community Standards may also engage in interim (emergency) actions as appropriate to protect health and safety, such as changing the respondent's class schedule, prohibiting the respondent's presence at classes attended by the complainant, or moving the respondent to a different residence hall room.
+In situations where the Director of Student Conduct and Community Standards or other appropriate authority believes it is necessary to address a "substantial and immediate threat of harm to persons or property," the Director may temporarily suspend a person from the university or take other interim action on an interim basis.
+These actions are taken on a case-by-case basis and following an individualized risk assessment.
+Respondents have the ability to immediately challenge interim actions.

 Students also have the right to pursue civil protective orders (restraining, sexual abuse, or stalking) from the Lane County Circuit Court, 125 E 18th Ave., Eugene, Oregon.
 For more information or assistance, students may contact Crisis Intervention and Sexual Violence Support Services staff in the Office of the Dean of Students, 541-346-8194, Student Survivor Legal Services, 541-346-8619, or contact the court directly at 541-682-4020.
-Restraining order, stalking protective order, and sexual abuse protective order forms are available <a href="https://example.com/heres/bereal/content/services/bereal/
+Restraining order, stalking protective order, and sexual abuse protective order forms are available here.

-The University of Oregon Police Department (UOPD), 541-346-2919, will respond to reports of violations of restraining orders or protective orders that occur on University of Oregon-controlled properties.
+The University of Oregon Police Department (UOPD), 541-346-2919, will respond to reports of violations of restraining orders or protective orders that occur on University of Oregoncontrolled properties.
 The Eugene Police Department, 541-682-5111 or Lane County Sheriff's Office, 541-682-4150, will respond to reports of violations within Lane County.
 If the violation is in progress, call 9-1-1 and the appropriate law enforcement agency will respond.